aodr3w/keiji-bus/README.md

 ```
 **response**

-- if all goes well you should see `OK` in your terminal or an error message.
+- if all goes well you should see `OK` in your terminal and an error message otherwise.

 ```
 OK%